Origin8-Docs/origin8-docs/dreampipe/adapters/writing_adapters.md

 The adapters are components responsible for extracting data and writing them to the Event Receiver Service.
 The adapter determines the structure of your entities and describes them explicitly, so they are understood downstream.

+The steps are generally as follows:
+1. Pull the raw data from your external source
+2. Rename and restructure your data.
+3. Transform into the [YADTO](/dreampipe/yadto/YADTO.md) format.
+(This can be performed using a DreamPipe library)

+## <u>A working example</u>
 For example, you may have pulled the following update from Salesforce for a Lead.
 <details>
 <summary><b>Expand to view JSON for Lead</b></summary>